NataliaJeszke/mapper-libraries/README.md

 The JSON file format is widely used for client-server communication due to its versatility, making it suitable for integration with backend systems of digitized cultural and scientific object search engines or sharing with other digital libraries.

-The application currently accepts two types of files: XML and XLSX (Excel files).
-XML files are a common format for digital library schemas and must include an attribute "ref" associated with the tag name, e.g., ref="Title".
+The application currently accepts these types of files: XML and XSD, XLSX (Excel files).
+XML with XSD files are a common format for digital library schemas and must include an attribute "ref" associated with the tag name, e.g., ref="Title".
 The application also reads nested "ref" attributes.
 Excel files should contain tags only in column A, listed one below the other, for example:
 ```
 1:A Title
 2:A Author